sarbal/BINF_tut/lessons/python_basics.md

 - The math package has many common math functions you can use: https://docs.python.org/3/library/math.html

 # Q2: Test yourself!
 ### In your jupyter notebook, create new chunk for this question.
 In this chunk, start off by importing the "random" python package (i.e., `import random`).
 Then, write some code that assigns a random number to two variables (x and y) with the `random.random()` function.
 Then calculate the average value of these variables (x and y), and round the result to the nearest two decimal points.
 Assign that result to the variable z, and print it out.

 ## Basic Data Structures
+In addition to simple data types, we have collections of these data types into things we call data structures.
+These include:
+- tuples: list of elements, are immutable (cannot be modified)
+- lists: list of elements, can be nested, contain different data types, and mutable (can change)
+- dictionaries: a set of key/value pairs where the keys are unique (hash table)
+- sets: list of UNIQUE (and immutable) elements, mutable

 ### Tuples
 - List of elements, but cannot be changed and defined by "()".
 - Functions often pass tuples (not lists) back to the user.